 Once More We Rise (extract)

 There are slivers of glass in the flesh of my palms.
-Fragments embedded deep in my skin, the pain bringing tears to my eyes.
-My fingers shake as I tweeze them out with my nails and a myriad of slices ooze red.
+Fragments, deep in my skin.
+My fingers shake as I tweeze them out with my nails, and a myriad of slices ooze red.
+The stinging pain bringing tears to my eyes.
 I lick the wounds and suck the swell.
-Warm and strangely sweet.
+It tastes warm and strangely sweet.

 I curse my stupidity and lack of coordination.
 I should have been much more careful.